 - The incident was filmed, but was removed for pacing.
 It is available on the Blu-Ray re-release of the film, revealing Bob's fate.
 He was gunned down, although in a slightly excessive way.

-- This is a reference to the 1971 John Wayne picture, Big Jake, which was a big influence on Escape From New York.
-Several times throughout that movie, people tell Wayne's character, Jake McCandless that they heard he was dead.
+- This is a reference to the 1971 John Wayne picture Big Jake, which was a big influence on this film.
+Several times throughout that movie, people tell Jake McCandless (Wayne's character) that they heard he was dead.

 - No Plans, No Prototype, No Backup: The cassette tape holding the secret of nuclear fusion.